Location

 SUMMARY

-Dr. Fairweather specializes in how sex differences in inflammation caused by environmental exposures lead to chronic inflammatory disease.
-She is an expert in myocarditis, dilated cardiomyopathy (DCM) and heart failure, where she uses models that translate to human disease.
+Dr. Fairweather specializes in how sex differences in inflammation caused by environmental exposures such as viral infections can lead to chronic inflammatory disease.
+She is an expert on myocarditis, dilated cardiomyopathy (DCM) and heart failure.
+She conducts clinical research on these conditions and uses models that translate to human disease.

 Focus areas

-• Myocarditis, DCM and heart failure.
-Dr. Fairweather has been studying myocarditis, DCM and heart failure for the past 25 years.
-She developed a new animal model of myocarditis and DCM that closely resembles disease in patients.
-This has allowed her to discover new potential diagnoses and therapies for myocarditis and DCM.
-She continues to investigate causes of myocarditis and mechanisms of disease.
-In collaboration with Leslie T. Cooper, M.D., Dr. Fairweather is currently conducting translational studies in myocarditis and DCM patients.
+• Myocarditis, dilated cardiomyopathy and heart failure.
+Dr. Fairweather has been studying myocarditis, dilated cardiomyopathy and heart failure for 30 years.
+She developed a novel animal model of myocarditis and DCM that closely resembles these diseases in people.
+This has allowed her to research ways to improve diagnosis and discover novel therapies.
+Dr. Fairweather conducts translational studies in people with myocarditis and DCM in collaboration with Leslie T. Cooper Jr., M.D.

-• Sex differences in inflammation.
-Dr. Fairweather has been studying sex differences in inflammation for over 15 years.
-Her interests are broad, including sex differences in cardiovascular disease (myocarditis, DCM, heart failure, atherosclerosis), autoimmune diseases (rheumatic autoimmune diseases), cancer and lung disease.
+• Sex differences in disease and inflammation.
+Dr. Fairweather has been studying sex differences in inflammation for more than 25 years.
+Her interests are broad, including cancer; Ehlers-Danlos syndrome; myocarditis, dilated cardiomyopathy, heart failure, atherosclerosis and other cardiovascular conditions; and autoimmune diseases, such as rheumatic autoimmune conditions.

 Significance to patient care